Therapy for Midlife Transformation

 Midlife is one of the most psychologically complex times in our lives, yet no one really talks about it.
 We hear about the physical health changes, but what about our mental, emotional, and spiritual shifts?

-The truth is, EVERYTHING changes in midlife.
-Relationships evolve, children grow up, careers change, parents age, and the awareness of time becomes more real.
+The truth is, no one leaves midlife unscathed.
+Relationships evolve, children grow up, careers change, identities get fuzzy, parents age, and the awareness of time becomes more real.

 Is it any wonder these experiences can lead to anxiety, depression, loss of motivation, or a feeling of being lost?